 Any Ghibli fans here?
 Take a walk in the woods of Hachijojima in the evening and you will feel as if you have been transported right into one of their movies!
 Japan is home to the bioluminescent Mycena chlorophos mushrooms.
 These mushrooms have long been thought to exist only on Hachijojima and the Ogasawara Islands but recently have been discovered deep in the woods of Honshu and other places as well.

 The soft green glow looks more like the forest spirits in My Neighbour Totoro than nuclear, making this a really magical experience.
-The mushrooms grow in the summer months on the bark of a species of palm tree and you can either go see them yourself in the Visitor Center’s gardens or have a tour guide take you.
+The mushrooms grow in the summer months on the bark of a species of palm tree and you can either go see them yourself in the Visitor Center’s gardens.

 4. Dive with the newly discovered endemic Hachijo pygmy seahorse